FACTBOX-World leaders to attend Queen Elizabeth's funeral | Politics

 - Jacinda Ardern, Prime Minister of New Zealand - Anthony Albanese, Australian Prime Minister

-- Gitanas Nausea, President of Lithuania - Ranil Wickremesinghe, Sri Lankan President
+- Gitanas Nauseda, President of Lithuania - Ranil Wickremesinghe, Sri Lankan President

-- Frank-Walter Steinmeier, President of Germany - Yoon Suk-year, South Korean President
+- Frank-Walter Steinmeier, President of Germany - Yoon Suk-yeol, South Korean President

 - Jair Bolsonaro, President of Brazil - Andrzej Duda, President of Poland